Identifying cannibalization with Jon Earnshaw and the ‘Conflict detector’

 Louise Linehan, 15 Dec 2017

-With the release of our new ‘Conflict detector’ feature, Pi’s renowned CTO Jon Earnshaw takes us through the first in a three-part series on identifying, fixing and preventing cannibalization.
+With the release of our new ‘Conflict detector’ feature, Pi’s renowned CTO Jon Earnshaw takes us through the steps for identifying, fixing and preventing cannibalization.

 Watch the webinar here:

 The ‘Conflict detector’ features as part of Pi’s in-app reporting, and has been developed to optimize speed to insight, enabling users to pull comprehensive reports on all instances of cannibalization across any site, ranked by severity of conflict.